 Our Health Innovation Hubs focus on bringing together digital, R&D and commercial industries within Emerging Market countries to reimagine how we can improve patient outcomes.
 Our vision is to create and strengthen partnerships to accelerate innovation, increase access to healthcare and improve outcomes for society.

 The first Emerging Markets hub to open was in Russia, July 2018.
-We have subsequently opened hubs in Brazil, Argentina, India and Singapore, as well as mainland China, Taiwan and Hong Kong.
+We’ve subsequently opened hubs in Brazil, Argentina, India, Singapore and Gulf Cooperation Council (GCC) countries, as well as China.

 In partnership with the Skolkovo Foundation, the Russia hub focuses on the education of highly skilled pharmaceutical industry professionals, as well as R&D and additional joint research activities.
 The hub runs a start-up accelerator programme to help introduce innovative patient-centric products to market, two of which won prizes at the Skolkovo Foundation’s ‘Start-up Village’ congress: a non-invasive glucometer, and a system of using bio microneedle applicators for the painless transdermal delivery of vaccines and medicine.